ansys/pydpf-core/docs/source/getting_started/getting_started_with_dpf_server.rst

 DPF Server is a package that contains all the necessary files to run the DPF Server, enabling DPF capabilities.
 It is available on the Ansys Customer Portal.

-For more information about DPF and its use, see https://dpf.docs.pyansys.com/.
+For more information about DPF and its use, see `PyDPF-Core documentation <https://dpf.docs.pyansys.com/>`_.

 Installing DPF Server
 ---------------------